cirosantilli/cirosantilli.github.io/x86-paging.md

     (logical) ------------------> (linear) ------------> (physical)
                  segmentation                 paging

-Paging translates linear addresses, what is left after segmentation translated logical addresses, into physical addresses, what actually goes go to RAM wires:
+Paging translates linear addresses, what is left after segmentation translated logical addresses, into physical addresses, what actually goes to RAM wires:

 The major difference between paging and segmentation is that: